IBM/protect-webapp-using-runtime-container-security/README.md

    ***(iv) Sensitive Data Exposure***

-   The DLP sensor `sensor.creditcard` exists by default.
+   There can be sensitive data like credit card number or social security number that is sent to the application.
+Such information is compromised if not encrypted.
+By default, NeuVector has a DLP sensor `sensor.creditcard`.
 This will be used to detect `credit card` information in requests.
+You can specify sensors to detect other kinds of sensitive information that is transmitted to the application.

    ***(v) Command Injection***

-   The vulnerable web application exposes an API using which you can ping an IP address or URL.
+   The `DVWA` application exposes an API using which you can ping an IP address or URL.
 It is possible to inject other commands with the IP Address or URL and get the results back.
 Here, you will set up a policy to detect the `ls` command being injected.

    Add a sensor for detecting command injections:
    * Sensor name - sensor.command.injection